DreamingDevs/learn-terraform-with-aws/docs/aws_setup.md

 > NOTE: As already mentioned aboved, to keep things simple, we will create a policy which will provide limited access to S3 service.
 This can be extended to all other services which `tf_user` needs to access.

 - Select `JSON` option after selecting the `Create policy`.
 - Enter below JSON which will provide all `LIST`, `GET` permissions on S3 bucket.
-It also provides `CREATE`, `DELETE` of S3 buxket, objects and Acl.
+It also provides `CREATE`, `DELETE` of S3 bucket, objects and Acl.

 ```
 {